Filter Cookbook

 Filter:

-{"Task.project->Project.name": {"contains": "API"}}curl:
+{"Task.project->Project.name": {"regex": "API"}}curl:

-curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.project->Project.name": {"contains": "API"}}}'The -> operator traverses a Reference field.
+curl -X POST https://app.thogits.com/api/thogits/search \ -H "Content-Type: application/json" \ -b cookies.txt -c cookies.txt \ -d '{"filter": {"Task.project->Project.name": {"regex": "API"}}}'The -> operator traverses a Reference field.
 Task.project is the Reference field on the Task tag, and Project.name is the field to filter on the referenced thogit.
 See the reference traversal guide for multi-hop examples.

 11. Set membership